simplytest/template-java-playwright-pageobject/README.md

 # Playwright Java POM template

-This is a template project for setting up a Playwright framework with Java and Maven, following the Page Object Model (POM) design pattern.
+This is a template project for setting up a Playwright framework with Java, Maven and TestNG following the Page Object Model (POM) design pattern.
 It provides a starting point for automated UI testing using Playwright.

 ## Getting Started